- KITCHEN & BAR

 Over the course of time and normal wear and tear, one can conclude that the initial appearance will not hold up.

 How the finish is applied to a copper sink is very important.
 Sinks made in India where most of the cheaper copper sinks are made have a finish that is not applied in the same way as our SoLuna copper sinks.
 The SoLuna patina process has been developed by generations of coppersmiths with years of experience applying specific techniques to achieve high-quality results.
-Most of our competition offers just one patina, but our SoLuna copper sinks are offered in four finishes (below, from L to R): Matte Copper, Café Natural, Dark Smoke, and Rio Grande.
+Most of our competition offers just one patina, but our SoLuna copper sinks are offered in four standard finishes (below, from L to R): Matte Copper, Café Natural, Rio Grande, and Dark Smoke.
+We also offer a speciality Polished Copper finish, available on certain items (bath/bar sinks, bathtubs, and lighting).
 The SoLuna copper sink finishes are deeper, richer and more luxurious, and are virtually maintenance free.

 Copper farmhouse sinks typically require structural supports attaching the bottom of the apron to the sink well.
 The Lowe’s, Home Depot and Sinkology copper farmhouse sink supports were welded at only a few points with a shiny weld material, suggesting an alloy of some type.
 This minimal approach to welding can result in the failure of these supports during shipping or installation in your kitchen.
 In the photo below, you see damage to the supports in the Home Depot’s sink that was crushed and bent during shipment to us, resulting in a damaged, hard to repair front apron.

 In contrast, the supports on our SoLuna copper farmhouse sinks (below) are copper rod TIG welded along the entire length of the support where it attaches to the apron and to the well of the sink.
 SoLuna copper sinks display superior craftsmanship, and thicker copper is evident—the result is a sink built to last a lifetime.